 Steven Letendre Ph.D.

-Associate Professor of Management & Environmental Studies; Environmental Studies Program Chair
+Professor of Economics and Environmental Studies and REED Program Chair

-Steve completed his undergraduate education at Bryant College, received his M.A. in economics from the State University of New York, Binghamton, and his Ph.D. in Energy and Environmental Policy from the University of Delaware.
-Now an associate professor of management and environmental studies at GMC, Steve’s research and writing involves the economic analysis of emerging environmental technologies and the development of policies and regulations to promote a sustainable energy future.
+Steven completed his undergraduate education at Bryant College, received his M.A. in economics from the State University of New York, Binghamton, and his Ph.D. in Energy and Environmental Policy from the University of Delaware.
+Now a professor of economics and environmental studies at GMC, Steven’s research and writing involves the economic analysis of emerging environmental technologies and the development of policies and regulations to promote a sustainable energy future.

 Dan Mosheim has been making furniture since 1973.
 He starts with simple forms, and over the years has explored almost every historical style of furniture design.
 For the first 20 years of his business, he worked alone or with one or two assistants.
 “My employees without exception have risen to the challenge of less supervision and constantly surprise me with their creativity and resourcefulness.
 By adding more production capabilities like CAD, CNC routing and custom metal working it has been an extremely rewarding change of focus for me, I've been amazed at the amount, quality and variety of work we've produced in the last 32 years.”

 A graduate of Green Mountain College, Khanti has worked as a dedicated PV professional since 2001.
 He is a former Institute for Sustainable Power Quality certified instructor for photovoltaic courses, and has extensive experience in training, consulting, design and installation, quality assurance and tech support.
 Khanti’s specialties include Advanced Shade Analysis (SunEye and Pathfinder), energy yield estimation, product development and documentation, strategic partnership building, sales and channel-based technical support, PV training, Learning Management System (LMS) facilitation, instructional design, technical writing, public speaking and customer relations.